 • Course exams and writing assignments

-• Staff observation and evaluation of student performance, maturity, and disposition
+• Faculty observation and evaluation of student performance

 Learning and Teaching Assessment and Improvement

-All courses offered in the Honors Program are taught by faculty and staff from Undergraduate Education or Alcuin Fellows (faculty who for a 3-year term teach an Unexpected Connections course (HONRS 29x) in return for salary and research stipends awarded.
+All courses offered in the Honors Program are taught by faculty and staff from Undergraduate Education or Alcuin Fellows in return for salary and research stipends.
 All instructors meet in a seminar or retreat setting at least twice a year to review teaching approaches, strategies, and assess evidence of student achievement of learning of course and program outcomes.
 Two assessment specialists facilitate assessment activities in these settings.
-In the first year of their term, Alcuin Fellows observe the course-type and plan with a co-instructor the specific course they will co-teach in their 2nd and 3rd years.
+In the first semester of their term, Alcuin Fellows observe the course-type and plan with a co-instructor the specific course they will co-teach over the next 3 years.
 The UE Dean, associate deans, and when possible Alcuin Fellows attend annually at least one national conference on teaching and assessment in Higher Education.

 Assessment of student performance on the Great Question Essay is the cornerstone of Honors Program assessment.
-This essay is the capstone to the Honors Curriculum, and as such, it provides direct evidence of student ability with respect to all program learning outcomes.
+This essay is the capstone to the Honors Curriculum, and as such, it provides direct evidence of student ability with respect to most program learning outcomes.
 The weaknesses these essays reveal about student ability and capacity drive course and program revisions.
-Assessing Honors Theses is also crucial to gauging program success, but given our emphasis on theses demonstrating discipline-specific conventions and methodologies, as well as making genuine, original contributions to those disciplines, Honors depends upon department faculty mentors and referees.
-However, in this coming academic year we plan to start sending a cross-section of theses out for external review and share those results with deans and department chairs.
-We also plan to periodically communicate to colleges and departments the "best practices" we see particular departments and programs enacting that departments may use as they see fit.
+Assessing Honors Theses is also crucial to gauging program success, but given our emphasis on theses demonstrating discipline-specific conventions and methodologies, as well as making genuine, original contributions to those disciplines, Honors depends upon department faculty mentors and referees, and external reviewers.